Coder-for-code/Dsa_30/04-Day/05-Count the number of subarrays with given xor K/README.md

 Time Complexity: O(N)
 Space Complexity: O(N)

+NOTE:

-NOTE: the complexity of worst-case searching for an unordered_map can go up to O(N), hence it is safer to use ordered_map.
+The complexity of worst-case searching for an unordered_map can go up to O(N), hence it is safer to use ordered_map.
 But if we use ordered_map then the time complexity will be O(N logN).
 Space complexity will be the same in both cases.
 ```